liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/1-Licence-application-process.md

 <br><br>
 **Need Help?**
 <br><br>
-If you encounter difficulties or are uncertain of how a licence application should be submitted on the GoBuinsess Licensing Portal, please refer to our <a href="/files/Licence Application Guide for Insolvency Practitioners (12June2020).pdf" target="_blank">Licence Application Guide</a> for insolvency practitioners for more information.
+If you encounter difficulties or are uncertain of how a licence application should be submitted on the GoBuinsess Licensing Portal, please refer to our <a href="/files/20200619 Licence Application Guide for Insolvency Practitioners.pdf" target="_blank">Licence Application Guide</a> for insolvency practitioners for more information.
 <br><br>

 <img src="/images/Table-contacts.png">